 You can work in most retail banking roles, including branch management, with any degree discipline: your ability to manage, motivate and communicate is more important to most employers.

-For example, Santander, HSBC and Royal Bank of Scotland require a 2.1 from any degree background for their retail banking graduate schemes.
+For example, Santander, HSBC and RBS require a 2.1 from any degree background for their retail banking graduate schemes.
 Some employers will require you to have a good maths GCSE grade.

 Other than a strong degree, you’ll need:

 - The ability to manage, motivate and inspire people